AqwamCreates/DataPredict-Neural/docs/Roadmap.md

   * Unknown use cases related to game environments.

-  * Could be prioritized with external interest or funding.

 * Generalized N-Dimensional Convolution Layer And Pooling Layer.

   * Currently we have up to 3 dimensional kernels.